-The IT Department team supports and administers technology in twenty-five Town facilities, including maintenance and replacement of older equipment, selection and acquisition of goods and services from vendors, as well as seeking efficiencies and features that help Town employees provide service to the public.
+This budget is implemented by the IT Director, a Systems/Network Engineer, a Software Systems Analyst, a Systems Administrator, and a Help Desk Technician.
+The team supports and administers technology in twenty-five Town facilities, including maintenance and replacement of older equipment, selection and acquisition of goods and services from vendors, as well as seeking efficiencies and features that help Town employees provide service to the public.

 The FY23 non-personnel budget request primarily pays various maintenance contracts supporting Town software and hardware.
-The request represents about an 11 percent increase over FY22.
+The overall budget request for FY23 is similar to FY22.